slowbull/NewsSpider/README.md

 # recsys
-This is file for program in recommendation system field.
+This is file for program in NewsSpider.
+NewsSpider could crawl news from websites.